Core Idea

 1. Career Ladder

-- A documented description of what is expected at each engineering level (Engineer I → Senior → Staff → Principal)
+- Documents expected scope, impact, and observable behaviours at each level (Engineer I → Senior → Staff → Principal)

 2. Designations